DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 ```
 and then send a POST request with the Binding object in json form to `https://$SERVER/api/v1/namespaces/default/pods/$PODNAME/binding/`

+The above things, can be viewed in another way.
+The Scheduler does its job by first filtering out pods which already have nodeName property set.
+For rest of the pods, it will choose the nodes where they must be run.

 ### Taints and Tolerations
 **_Prevent pod(s) from being scheduled on a given node_**